St. Mary's Jacobite Soonoro Cathedral, Angamaly: Christianity in Angamaly

+Angamaly's three churches

+Following the fall of Christian Kodungallur, Angamaly came to be the foremost and most influential among the Saint Thomas Christian settlements, a fact that is apparent from the presence of three ancient churches in close vicinity.
 However, as noted by Melchior Carneiro, there was only one church back then in Angamali in 1550s and it was in the name of "Holy Virgin the Mother of Christ, the light and life".
-In 1564, the Cheriapally dedicated to St. Mary (of Assumption), which is the first church in Angamali, was erected by Archdeacon George of Christ, who was appointed as the Archdeacon circa 1562 by Chaldean archbishop Mar Iosep.
-On 2 January 1576, Keshava Rama Varma, the King of Cochin, sent a letter to Pope Gregory XIII to express his concern over the Roman Catholic missionaries' misconduct to the then Metropolitan Abraham.
-The King also writes about the new church in Angamaly: The Archdeacon George, likewise Our subject, has recently erected a church under the title of the Assumption of Our Lady in August, for which he requests me to obtain from Your Holiness certain Indulgences, which if granted, I shall regard as a favour done to me.
+In 1564, the Cheriapally dedicated to St. Mary (of Assumption) was erected by Archdeacon George of Christ as the seat of the Archdeaconate and the older church or Valiyapally remained as the parish church for the local Christians.
+This incident is documented in King Keshava Rama Varma of Cochin's letter to Pope Gregory XIII, written on 2 January 1576 to express his concern over the Roman Catholic missionaries' misconduct to the then Metropolitan Abraham:

+The Archdeacon George, likewise Our subject, has recently erected a church under the title of the Assumption of Our Lady in August, for which he requests me to obtain from Your Holiness certain Indulgences, which if granted, I shall regard as a favour done to me.

+Antonio de Gouvea, in his book Jornada do Arcebispo de Goa Dom Frey Aleixo de Meneses (1606), the travelogue of Alexis de Menezes the padroado Archbishop of Goa who convened the Synod of Diamper, gives an account of the churches in Angamaly:

+Following the Synod of Diamper and Coonan Cross Oath, the community underwent a schism into Syrian Catholic and Jacobite factions.
+The churches of Angamaly were eventually partitioned between the two groups.
+Anquetil Du Perron, who visited Malabar in the eighteenth century, gives the following list and description of churches in Angamaly in the country of the Velutha Thavali ruler: